akkarachaiwangcharoensap/CMPT-1105-math-operators/README.md

 a / b # = 0.2
 ```

-However, there is a useful math operator called `Modulus`. `Modulus` operator gives us a remainder of the division.
+However, there is a useful math operator called `Modulus`.
+The `Modulus` operator gives us a remainder of the division.

 ```python
 10 % 2 # = 0
 10 % 3 # = 1
 ```

-The an example usage of modulus is to determine if the value is an `even` or `odd`
+A basic example usage of `modulus` is to determine if the value is an `even` or `odd`

 ```python
 x = 10